-It shall be the responsibility of the Executive Officer and/or Appointing Authority or designee to investigate and approve each request for expense reimbursement.
-It shall be the responsibility of each Commissioner to receive prior approval from the Commission prior to incurring a business related expense.
-It shall be the responsibility of the employee to obtain prior approval from the appropriate Appointing Authority or designee to incur a business expense.
-Prior approval may be in the form of standing orders issued by the Appointing Authority.
-Failure to obtain prior approval may result in denial of any expense claim (or excess amount) not pre-approved.
+It shall be the responsibility of the Executive Officer and/or Appointing Authority (as outlined in Section III - Human Resources, Chapter 1 - Working Environment, Policy 2 - At-Will-Employment) or designee to investigate and approve each request for expense reimbursement.
+It shall be the responsibility of each Commissioner to receive prior approval from the Commission prior to incurring a Business Expense.
+It shall be the responsibility of each employee to obtain prior approval from the appropriate Appointing Authority or designee to incur a Business Expense.
+Prior approval may be in the form of standing orders issued by the Appointing Authority or the Commission.
+Failure to obtain prior approval for a Business Expense may result in denial of any reimbursement request for such expense.

-- C. TRAVEL AUTHORIZATION - (1) Travel outside the State of California must be approved by the Commission or designee except when the trip outside California is within twenty (20) miles of the California border or travel through a location anywhere in the adjacent state as a means of arriving at a location within California. - (2) Travel requests will follow the rules and controls of San Bernardino County via its financial accounting system. - (3) The Appointing Authority or designee is authorized to approve necessary travel within the State of California and use of transportation mode consistent with this section. - D. AUTHORIZATION FOR ATTENDANCE AT MEETINGS
+- C. TRAVEL AUTHORIZATION - (1) Travel outside the State of California must be approved by the Commission prior to the function, except when the travel destination outside California is within twenty (20) miles of the California border or the travel occurs through a location anywhere in the adjacent state as a means of arriving at a location within California. - (2) Travel requests will follow the rules and controls of San Bernardino County via its financial accounting system.

+(3) The Executive Officer or Appointing Authority or designee is authorized to approve necessary travel within the State of California and use of transportation mode consistent with this section.

+D. AUTHORIZATION FOR ATTENDANCE AT MEETINGS